finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Meta-Data Annotation

-The `metadata` annotation defines a set qualifiers that can be applied to a data type or attribute.
+The `metadata` annotation includes attributes that define a set qualifiers that can be applied to a data type or attribute.
 By default Rosetta includes several metadata annotations:

 ``` Haskell
 annotation metadata: